-I’ve been reading a new book by Paul Angone called “101 Secrets For Your Twenties” and it made me realize that even as and when I think my life is full of craziness and no one would understand what I’m going through, there is someone out there who is experiencing the same exact thing.
+I’ve been reading a new book by Paul Angone called “101 Secrets For Your Twenties” and it made me realize that even when I think my life is full of craziness and no one would understand what I’m going through, there is someone out there who is experiencing the same exact thing.
 Or even better, there’s someone who has gone through it and can help me do the same, minus all the scratches and bruises.

 The first half of my twenties was rough!
 I was struggling to make ends meet, working shitty jobs, suffering from low self esteem, gaining weight at the speed of light, in the middle of a dysfunctional relationship and trying to figure out who I was all at the same damn time!
 There were days when I cried myself to sleep and others when I didn’t want to get out of bed and deal with what that particular day had brought.
 I needed non-judgmental encouragement from someone who had walked my path to let me know I was going to be OK and things would get better because I definitely did not see it for myself.
 I was spiritual but even my spirituality was attacked by some of what I was going through.
 I was forgetting where my help was coming from.